GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - India bans PUBG and over 100 additional Chinese apps
+  - Workplace management startup Legion raises $22 million
      <hr/>

-      - *India has banned more than 100 additional Chinese apps including popular mobile game PUBG citing cybersecurity concerns as geopolitical tension between the two neighboring nations continues to rise.
-On Wednesday, India’s IT Ministry said it had banned 118 app…*
+      - *Legion, an artificial intelligence driven platform for workplace management, has raised a $22 million series B round led by Stripes with participation from Workday Ventures and others.
+Legion is designed to help employers better manage their hourly workforces…*

-  - Point72, the firm investing hedge fund mogul Steven A Cohen's personal wealth, gets into healthcare
+  - A SonicWall cloud bug exposed corporate networks to hackers
       <hr/>

-      - *Point72 Ventures, the early stage investment firm that’s now solely investing the personal wealth of the multi-billionaire hedge fund magnate Steven A. Cohen, is getting into healthcare investing.
-The firm has hired Scott Barclay, a former partner at the life…*
+      - *The bug exposed thousands of corporate networks to hackers.*

-  - India's online learning platform Unacademy raises $150 million at $1.45 billion valuation
+  - Learn how to raise your first dollars at Disrupt 2020
       <hr/>

-      - *India has a new unicorn startup.
-On Wednesday, Bangalore-based online learning startup announced it has raised $150 million in a new financing round that valued the Facebook-backed firm at $1.45 billion (post-money).
-SoftBank Group — through its Vision Fund 2…*
+      - *Deciding how to go about getting your initial funding is always a tricky subject, as the wrong move could adversely impact your young company.
+At Disrupt 2020 this September 14-18, we’ll showcase three amazing investors and experts who’ve shepherded multiple …*

-  - Microsoft launches a deepfake detector tool ahead of US election
+  - Mulberry, the warranty service for direct to consumer brands, approaches $10 million ARR
       <hr/>

-      - *Microsoft has added to the slowly growing pile of technologies aimed at spotting synthetic media (aka deepfakes) with the launch of a tool for analyzing videos and still photos to generate a manipulation score.
-The tool, called Video Authenticator, provides w…*
+      - *In the two years since Chinedu Eleanya founded Mulberry to be the warranty service for direct-to-consumer brands, business has boomed.
+Already riding a shakeup in consumer behavior brought by the emergence of startup brands selling just about everything to j…*

-  - Klaxoon teases new interactive meeting product for video calls
+  - India bans PUBG and over 100 additional Chinese apps
       <hr/>

-       - *French startup Klaxoon is currently testing a new product called Board.
-The company expects to launch Board at some point during the second half of September.
-Board is a new visual interface that connects directly with video-conferencing services, such as Mic…*
+       - *India has banned more than 100 additional Chinese apps including popular mobile game PUBG citing cybersecurity concerns as geopolitical tension between the two neighboring nations continues to rise.
+On Wednesday, India’s IT Ministry said it had banned 118 app…*

 <br />